The best hotels in Sicily

 Also skip Messina entirely.
 The city was destroyed in the 1908 earthquake and has no historic centre.
 It's a transit hub for the mainland ferry but not a destination.
 Cross to Reggio Calabria or push on to Taormina.

-Sicily's best neighborhoods
+Sicily's best hotel regions

 Palermo is the cultural capital and budget base.
 Taormina has the drama and the views.
 Syracuse is the history lover's choice.
 The coast and inland routes all reward slow travel.